OncoRNALab/PeakPrime/README.md

 - Suitable for HPC environments
 - Configurable resource requirements

-## 🖥️ UGhent HPC VSC Users
+## 🖥️ UGent HPC VSC Users

-If you're using the UGhent HPC infrastructure, follow these steps to run PeakPrime:
+If you're using the UGent HPC infrastructure, follow these steps to run PeakPrime:

 ### 1. Configure Nextflow Work Directory